TYPES OF X-RAYS

 X-Ray Type: Panoramic Radiography

-Panoramic radiography, also called panoramic radiograph, is a two-dimensional dental x-ray examination that captures the entire mouth in a single image, including the teeth, upper and lower jaws, surrounding structures, and tissues.
+Panoramic radiography, also called panoramic radiograph, is a two-dimensional dental x-ray examination that captures the entire mouth in a single image, including the teeth, upper and lower jaws, surrounding structures, and tissue.

 X-Ray Type: Bitewing